There are certain skills that are growing in demand. Skills that can almost guarantee you jobs and opportunities for years and decades to come.

 2. Go Through WordPress Tutorials

-Once you set up a WordPress site, it’s fairly easily for your clients to add content by themselves (even if they don’t have any web development experience).
+Once you set up a WordPress site, it’s fairly easy for your clients to add content by themselves (even if they don’t have any web development experience).

 I have plenty of WordPress guides on this website.
 Check out the links below: